AKSW/docs.ontowiki.net/guides/install/installationprocess.md

 Now make sure, PHP can connect to Virtuoso via ODBC.
 On some Linux systems you may have to install the ODBC package for PHP (`php5-odbc`).

-Newer versions of eLDS come with a script to test the connectivity to Virtuoso.
-Just type the following on the command-line while in the eLDS root directory:
+Newer versions of OntoWiki come with a script to test the connectivity to Virtuoso.
+Just type the following on the command-line while in the OntoWiki root directory:

     make odbctest